When you’re a teenager it’s easy to be led astray. What’s hard is getting out of a bad situation.

 “You don’t seem to understand which student information must be kept confidential.
 I’m Jaydon Oron’s attorney as well as his guardian.
-I’m sure you wouldn’t want to be served with a lawsuit for violating school district rules on confidentiality of information about minors.
+I’m sure you wouldn’t want to be served with a lawsuit for violating school district rules and the state laws covering confidentiality of information about minors.
 Nor would you want me to ask to see your supervisor.
 As an alternative, someone can fetch Jaydon Oron from his fifth period Study Hall and have him brought here so we can leave and be on time for our court hearing.”

 “I was just joking.”
 She shook her head.
 “Some people,” she mumbled.
 “Let me look him up.
 How’s his name spelled?”